ghazi-hishamuddin/Whey-To-Go-Project/3. SQL Querying/README.md

 <hr>

 That concludes the custom SQL querying section of the project.
-Next up, I will create the <a href="">BI dashboard</a> using Google Looker!
+Next up, I will create the <a href="https://github.com/ghazi-hishamuddin/Whey-To-Go-Project/tree/main/4.%20Dashboard%20Creation">BI dashboard</a> using Google Looker!